 Field Methods to Evaluate Existing Curtain Walls and Storefront: Components, Common Deficiencies, and Retrofit Options

-Many buildings built in the 20th century that were constructed with curtain wall and storefront assemblies are either approaching the age, or have surpassed the age when deterioration of glazing gaskets and seals/sealants have reached their maximum lifespan.
-In addition to failures in gaskets and sealants, there are several additional components within the assemblies which may be identified and assessed during a field evaluation for potential concern.
-Failure with assembly components may cause water infiltration, condensation issues, thermal insufficiencies, air infiltration and possible structural concerns.
-These systems are vital building envelope assemblies which require periodic maintenance and evaluation to identify potential issues prior to failure.
-This presentation will focus on explaining methods for appropriately evaluating the components of existing curtain wall and storefront assemblies in order to determine the existing conditions and proposed solutions, such as short-term repairs, long-term repairs and/or replacement.
-Field evaluation methods will include visual evaluation (both with and without deconstruction of components), review of construction drawings/documents and methods for air and water testing.
+Many buildings built in the 20th century that were constructed with curtain walls and storefront assemblies are either approaching the age or have surpassed the age when deterioration of glazing gaskets and seals/sealants have reached their maximum lifespan.
+In addition to failures in gaskets and sealants, there are several additional components within the assemblies that may be identified and assessed during a field evaluation for potential concerns.
+Failure with assembly components may cause water infiltration, condensation issues, thermal insufficiencies, air infiltration, and possible structural concerns.
+These systems are vital building envelope assemblies that require periodic maintenance and evaluation to identify potential issues prior to failure.
+This presentation will focus on explaining methods for appropriately evaluating the components of existing curtain walls and storefront assemblies in order to determine the existing conditions and proposed solutions, such as short-term repairs, long-term repairs, and/or replacement.
+Field evaluation methods will include visual evaluation (both with and without deconstruction of components), review of construction drawings/documents, and methods for air and water testing.